KonstantinosKanaris/image-multiclass-classification/README.md

 * **Customizable Experiments**: Define multiple experiments easily by configuring model architecture, optimizer, learning rate, batch size, and other hyperparameters in a YAML configuration file
-* **Experiment Tracking**: Utilize TensorBoard for real-time visualization of training metrics and performance evaluation, enabling easy monitoring of experiment progress
+* **Experiment Tracking**: Utilize MLFlow for real-time visualization of training metrics and performance evaluation, enabling easy monitoring and tracking of the experiment progress
 * **Checkpointing**: Ensure training progress is saved with checkpointing functionality, allowing for easy resumption of training from the last saved state
 * **EarlyStopping**: Automatically stop training when the model's performance stops